esitarski/RaceDB/Install-Readme.txt

 This may take a few minutes as the modules are downloaded and configured.

 ***********************************************************************
-Step 6:  Set your timezone.
+Step 6:  Set your time zone.

 cd to the RaceDB directory.
-There is another RaceDB directory there. cd to that one.
+There is another RaceDB directory in there. cd to that one with "cd RaceDB".

-Use an editor to create a file called "time_zone.py".
+Use an text editor to create a file called "time_zone.py".
 In your time_zone.py file, add the following line:

 TIME_ZONE = '<your_time_zone>'

-where <your_time_zone> is the timezone you are in from http://en.wikipedia.org/wiki/List_of_tz_database_time_zones Make sure <your_time_zone> is surrounded by quotes.
+where <your_time_zone> is your timezone from http://en.wikipedia.org/wiki/List_of_tz_database_time_zones Make sure <your_time_zone> is surrounded by quotes as shown.

 Do not put anything else in the file.
-Save it.
-Quit editor.
+Then save it and quit the editor.
-Return to the main RaceDB directory with: cd ..
+Return to the main RaceDB directory with "cd ..".

+If you mess things up and need to start over, delete both the time_zone.py and time_zone.pyc file that may be present in the RaceDB/RaceDB folder as follows:

+Windows:   del time_zone.*
+Linux:     rm time_zone.*

+You can then create a new time_zone.py file.

 ***********************************************************************
 Step 7:  Initialize the Database